KylieNCook/players-forge/Deliverables/implementation.md

 ## 2. Implemented Requirements

 ## 3. Adopted Technologies
 Our website is currently simply a minimum viable product made with only HTML and CSS.
-We plan to implement a database written in Python that holds the mods, games for which those mods are made, user profiles, etc.
+We plan to implement a database written in Python that holds the mods, games for which those mods are made, user profiles, etc. Python is a language that we all have experience with using and is one that should be easy to learn and write.

 ## 4. Learning / Training